bhanug/misframe/content/2017/11/19/mysql-explain-analyzer.md

 date: "2017-11-19T23:43:00-05:00"
 ---

+tl;dr: The source is at [github.com/Preetam/explain-analyzer](https://github.com/Preetam/explain-analyzer)
+and you can try it out [here](https://preetam.github.io/explain-analyzer/).

+---

 I read [Performance Impacts of Data Volume](https://use-the-index-luke.com/sql/testing-scalability/data-volume) a few weeks ago on “Use The Index, Luke!” and found the whole workflow really fascinating.
 Here's the first paragraph on that page: